-In accordance with the Moving Ahead for Progress in the 21st Century Act (MAP21) and subsequent Infrastructure Investment and Jobs Act (IIJA), the Federal Highway Administration (FHWA) published a Final Rule on May 20, 2017 that requires that state departments of transportation adopt performance measures and targets for pavement and bridge conditions on or before May 20, 2018.
-We are in the second term of this program.
+In accordance with the Moving Ahead for Progress in the 21st Century (MAP-21) Act and subsequent Infrastructure Investment and Jobs Act (IIJA), the Federal Highway Administration (FHWA) published a Final Rule on May 20, 2017 that requires that state departments of transportation adopt system performance measures and targets on or before May 20, 2018.
+The targets for PM3 must be updated every four (4) years.

-On February 9, 2023 the Texas Department of Transportation (TxDOT) adopted six (6) targets for System Performance Measures (PM3).
-Five (5) of these targets apply to interstates, excessive delay per capita in the Dallas-Fort Worth and Houston-Galveston Metropolitan Areas, and air quality goals in areas not in attainment.
+On February 9, 2023 the Texas Department of Transportation (TxDOT) adopted twenty-two (22) targets for System Performance Measures (PM3).
+Twenty-one (21) of these targets apply to interstates, excessive delay per capita in the Metropolitan Areas, and air quality goals in areas not in attainment.
 Since these do not apply to the Grayson County MPO, staff is recommending that the Policy Board adopt one system performance measure, which is: percentage of person-miles traveled on Non-Interstate National Highway System facilities rated "reliable" (TTR Non-IH).
 The targets for the performance measure were produced by the Texas A&M Transportation Institute.
-The performance measure is currently at 99.9%, but will degrade as Grayson County grows.
+The performance measure is currently at 99.8%, but will degrade as Grayson County grows.
 The current level of transportation funding is only sufficient to slow the degradation and cannot prevent it entirely.